pshrmn/curi/packages/curi-react/README.md

 ```

 The version number above may not always be accurate.
 To ensure that you are using the most
-up to date version of curi-react, open https://unpkg.com/curi-react/ in your
+up to date version of `curi-react`, open https://unpkg.com/curi-react/ in your
 browser and manually navigate to the umd/curi-react.js file.
 That will provide you
 with the URI of the most recent release.
 There is also a minimized version of the bundle
 if you change the file name in the URI to "curi-react.min.js"